abumusasakib/pdf_and_image_utilities/README.md

 # PDF to DOCX Conversion Utilities

 This repository contains Python scripts for converting PDF files to DOCX documents with different functionalities.
-The scripts leverage libraries such as `PyMuPDF`, `Pillow`, `python-docx`, and optionally `Tesseract` for OCR (Optical Character Recognition).
+The scripts leverage libraries such as `PyMuPDF`, `Pillow`, `python-docx`, and `Tesseract` for OCR (Optical Character Recognition).

 ## Project Structure